 I'm not sure if there is a person on this continent (possibly planet) who has a larger collection of skateboard books, magazines or zines and knows more about them than Nick Sharratt.
 That's why he eventually founded The Palomino, a small online store from London to supply print lovers with the finest stuff.
-And for all of you who want to stay up to date on print products in skateboarding, Nick present his highlights regularly on our site.
+And for all of you who want to stay up to date on print products in skateboarding, we’ve asked Nick to present his highlights regularly from now on.

 Where to start on these?
 Without doubt the two books that make up this collection of Ari Marcopoulos' polaroids from California and New York are as good as any books I have seen with skateboarding as their subject.
 Ari found a box containing these photos whilst moving studios in 2018 and they have now being brought together in these two volumes beautifully produced by Dashwood Books.
 The vast majority of these have never been seen before.

 The CA book was shot mainly in San Francisco, but also in Santa Rosa and at Max Schaaf’s iconic ramp in Oakland it features Julien Stranger, Ethan Fowler, Bob Burnquist, Max Schaaf and many more at what was the centre of the skateboarding universe at the time.
 The NY one features the crews that frequented some of the most iconic spots at one of the pivotal moments in the history of street skateboarding.
 With Justin Pierce, Harold Hunter, Maurice Key, Keith Hufnagel, Jeff Pang, Fred Gall, Matt Reason and so many more.
 Mostly but not exclusively shot at the Brooklyn Banks, it's an amazing trip back to this hugely revered time and place.

 “As time has passed there are many names that I remember but some unfortunately I can no longer recall.
 These images are a result of a collaboration and understanding between the subjects and the observer.
 I want to thank everyone that appears in them.”